Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 **Note**: Adobe Target SDK will continue sending analytics for target payload to Analytics client-side if Adobe Analytics SDK is integrated and registered in the mobile app.

-* Fixed an issue where click notification was not being sent to Adobe Target for a retrieved mbox location upon `clickedLocation` API call.
+* Fixed an issue where the click notification was not being sent to Adobe Target for a retrieved mbox location upon the `clickedLocation` API call.

 ## Jul 29, 2021